EIB freezes activities in Ukraine over violence, EBRD scales back

 "I think it would be completely the wrong signal to appear as being the ones who do business as usual in Ukraine while the people on the streets of Kiev...are being slaughtered," he said.

-Ukraine's economy, dominated by steel and grain exports, has so far been protected from deeper disruption due to the political turmoil thanks to receiving part of a $15 billion (8 billion pounds) bailout package from Russia, but the outlook remains tough.
+Ukraine's economy, dominated by steel and grain exports, has so far been protected from deeper disruption due to the political turmoil thanks to receiving part of a $15 billion bailout package from Russia, but the outlook remains tough.

 Prior to Moscow's offer of aid, Kiev had been in prolonged discussions with the International Monetary Fund over a new loan program, after its prior $15-billion IMF loan lapsed in 2011 over Kiev's refusal to end costly energy subsidies.